signalfx/maestro-ng/README.md

   - port mappings, as a map of `<port name>: <port or port mapping spec>` (see below for port spec syntax);
+  - lifecycle state checks, which Maestro uses to confirm a service correctly started (see Lifecycle checks below);
   - volume mappings, as a map of `<destination in container>: <source from host>`;
   - environment variables, as a map of `<variable name>: <value>`.
   - whether the container should run in privileged mode, as a boolean